 All program participants will receive a PDF copy of our updated Employment Law Conference Manual

-Update of Supreme Court cases, and the most significant appellate court cases and their application and implications for employment practices in key substantive and procedural areas, including race, sex, color, religion, national origin, gender and pregnancy discrimination, the ADEA, damages, and injunctive relief.Speakers: Felicia Davis and Emily Pidot both with Paul Hastings (November 11); Cameron Fox and Ken Gage both with Paul Hastings (December 2)
+Update of Supreme Court cases, and the most significant appellate court cases and their application and implications for employment practices in key substantive and procedural areas, including race, sex, color, religion, national origin, gender and pregnancy discrimination, the ADEA, damages, and injunctive relief.Speakers: TBA

-Recent DOL initiatives and regulations, new developments involving contingent workers and other non-covered workers, exemption and misclassification decisions, calculation issues, rounding and auto-deductions, remote working, and compensable time in our increasingly technology-centered workplace, especially in the COVID-19 era.
-Joint employer theories and cases and actual or constructive knowledge of time worked required to prove a claim will also be covered.Speakers: Shannon Farmer with Ballard Spahr (November 12); Ellen Boshkoff and Samantha Rollins both with Faegre Drinker Biddle & Reath LLP (December 3)
+Changing priorities and initiatives at the DOL under the Biden administration, new developments involving contingent workers and other non-covered workers, exemption and misclassification decisions, remote working, and compensable time in our increasingly technology-centered workplace, especially in the COVID-19 era.
+Joint employer theories and cases and actual or constructive knowledge of time worked required to prove a claim will also be covered.Speakers: TBA

 1:15 - 1:30 pm - Break 1:30 - 3:15 pm - FMLA Compliance and Best Practices, including FFCRA Coverage and other new issues related to COVID-19 -

-New DOL opinion letters and OPM guidance, new developments concerning COVID-19, including the overlap between Families First legislation and the FMLA and the coordination of paid and FMLA leave, handling requests to work without medical clearance and requests to stay home without medical justification, issues when leave is to care for a family member, practical issues regarding the effect of leave on the measurement of performance goals, the relationship between working from home and approved leave, training supervisors on what not to say, how to use notice requirements and re-certifications to combat intermittent leave abuse, how to handle an employee who states their “return to work” date is unknown, and what to do when you suspect fraudulent use of leave.Speakers: Jeff Nowak with Littler (November 13); Ellen McLaughlin with Seyfarth (December 4)
+New DOL opinion letters and OPM guidance, new developments concerning COVID-19, including the coordination of COVID paid sick leave statutes and FMLA leave, handling requests to work without medical clearance and requests to stay home without medical justification, issues when leave is to care for a family member, practical issues regarding the effect of leave on the measurement of performance goals, the relationship between working from home and approved leave, training supervisors on what not to say and how to recognize notice of need for FMLA leave, how to use notice requirements and re-certifications to combat intermittent leave abuse, how to handle an employee who states their “return to work” date is unknown, and what to do when you suspect fraudulent use of leave.Speakers: TBA

-2 Hours - Ethics in Labor and Employment Law Webinar – Live or Rebroadcast (December 10, 2020)
+2 Hours - Ethics in Labor and Employment Law Webinar – Live or Rebroadcast (Date TBA)

 Annual update on cutting edge ethics issues, including conflicts of interest, attorney-client privilege and waiver, ex parte access to current and former managers and employees, pre-trial investigations, employee confidential communications using employer-provided computers and email, in-house counsel ethical issues, improper acquisition and inadvertent disclosure of information and documents, access to social media information, settlement and negotiations, and court enforcement of professionalism and civility codes.Speaker: Dennis P. Duffy with Kane Russell Coleman Logan PC

 This program will provide between 12.5-14.75 CLE/CEU hours, depending upon the jurisdiction.
+NELI is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP® recertification activities.
 This total includes the complimentary Ethics Webinar.

 The agenda and/or speakers are subject to changes.